 Written by: Brian Paulsen Every semester the University of Florida Honors program unveils a new selection of courses specially tailored for Honors students, a large portion of which are the Uncommon Reads.
 Uncommon Reads courses—one-credit discussion courses centered around a particular book or text—are some of the most popular Honors classes on campus and are, … Continue reading Uncommon Reads Overview

 Written by: Hannah Powell With winds so blithe we’re off to float awayThrough crystal waves we’ll speed and heave the oarTo see the landscape rushing ocean sprayBetween us full of life to reach the shore A paradise so vast where lovers fledA place where joy and love could not containExcited souls entwined with jokes unsaidBounce … Continue reading Through Love’s Eyes

 Written by: Karina Bravo On Feb.
 26, the UF Honors Program welcomed 1,549 applicants to join its class of 2025.
 Receiving just over 11,300 applications, the Honors Program saw an acceptance rate of about 13.7% this year - a slight increase from 2020’s acceptance rate of 13.3%.
 The accepted class had an average GPA of … Continue reading What’s Up With Honors?

-Written by Emma Bissell Many students, frustrated with the COVID-19 pandemic and its toll on their education, give their professors a hard time and are very critical of everything their professors do.
-However, they do so without acknowledging how hard their professors and advisors are working to adjust to these unprecedented times.
-The current pandemic … Continue reading Professors’ Look on Online Education
+Written by Emma Bissell Many students, frustrated with the COVID-19 pandemic and its toll on their education, give their instructors a hard time and are very critical of everything their instructors do.
+However, they do so without acknowledging how hard their instructors and advisors are working to adjust to these unprecedented times.
+The current pandemic … Continue reading Instructors’ Look on Online Education